 Impact

 libssh2 through 1.11.1 contains a flaw in the publickey list cleanup path where newly reallocated entries are not zero‑initialized before parsing.
 When a remote SSH server responds with malformed publickey subsystem data that triggers a parse failure, the cleanup routine attempts to free an uninitialized and attacker‑influenced pointer.
 This can lead to memory corruption or client process crash.
-The weakness is classified as CWE‑908 (Uninitialized Pointer).
+The weakness is classified as CWE‑908 (Uninitialized Pointer) and CWE‑824 (Uninitialized Pointer).

 Affected Systems